Running Glossary: Your Complete Guide To The Lingo Of Runners

 Offset

 Also referred to as a heel-to-toe offset, heel-to-toe drop or heel-to-toe gradient.
-The variance in millimetres between the heel height and the forefoot height (see below) of a running shoe.
+Offset refers to the variance in millimetres between the heel height and the forefoot height (see below) of a running shoe.
 The offset determines the degree of slope or the severity of the ‘ramp’ between the heel and forefoot of the shoe.
 (E.g., a shoe with a heel height of 24mm and a forefoot height of 12mm has a 12mm offset.)

-A shoe with a 0mm offset has a consistent height from heel to forefoot, whereas a shoe with a 12mm offset offers a more severe incline from heel to forefoot.
-A 0mm offset may encourage a more ‘natural’ running form, while a higher offset can provide additional protection for endurance runs and to cater to heel strikers with a thicker, more cushioned rearfoot.
+A shoe with a 0mm offset such as Vivobarefoot running shoes and Altra running shoes have a consistent height from heel to forefoot, whereas a shoe with a 12mm offset offers a more severe incline from heel to forefoot.
+A 0mm offset may encourage a more natural running form, while a higher offset can provide additional protection for endurance runs and to cater to heel strikers with a thicker, more cushioned rearfoot.

 Heel height: The distance between the rearfoot of the shoe from its thickest point and the ground.